spinnaker/spinnaker.github.io/community/contributing/docs/reviewing-prs.md

 # Reviewing checklist

-When reviewing a PR, use the following questions as a starting point.
+When reviewing a PR, use the following questions as a starting point:

 - Are there any obvious errors in grammar or language?
 - Is there a better way to phrase something?
 - Are there words, phrases, or terms that should be replaced with a non-discriminatory alternative?
 - Does the word choice, punctuation, and capitalization follow the [style guide](https://www.spinnaker.io/community/contributing/docs/docs-style-guide/)?
-- Are there long sentences which could be shorter, or made less complex?
+- Are there long sentences which could be shorter or made less complex?
 - Are there long paragraphs which would work better as a bulleted list or table?

 # Other

-For small issues with a PR, like typos or whitespace, prefix your comments with nit:.
+For small issues with a PR, like typos or whitespace, prefix your comments with "nit:".
 This lets the author know the issue is non-critical.